 That said, St. Louis also has a bruised public image attributable to the city’s increasingly high-profile reputation as a dangerous and violent city to live in or visit.

 For instance, a 2022 survey by WalletHub.com made big headlines (below) when it announced St. Louis the Least Safe City in America and ranking it at the very bottom of their list of 182 U.S. cities.
-The New York Post and countless domestic and international news organizations gladly reposted the embarrassing (and misleading) headline.
+The New York Post and countless national and international news-starved media organizations eagerly reposted the embarrassing (and misleading) headline.

-Conversely, a similar quality-of-life study conducted by U.S. News and World Report ranked St. Louis 23rd in their list of the “Most Dangerous Places in the U.S. 2022-23.”
+Interestingly enough though, a similar quality-of-life study conducted by U.S. News and World Report ranked St. Louis as far down as 23rd on their list of the “Most Dangerous Places in the U.S. 2022-23.”

 “We have a real crime problem, and we have a crime perception problem,” Richard Rosenfeld, criminologist at the University of Missouri-St. Louis.

 So which is true?
-Does St. Louis have an undeserved reputation as violent and dangerous?
+Does St. Louis suffer from an undeserved reputation as being violent and dangerous?

 This is not a unique question.
-In fact, some quick online research brings up a list of popular Google searches regarding crime and safety in St. Louis.
+In fact, some quick online research brings up a list of popular Google searches inquiring about crime and safety in St. Louis.

-So, in order to satisfy the public’s obvious curiosity regarding what they should expect when visiting or living in St. Louis, we decided to take on this challenge and answer the #1 burning Google search question:
+So, in order to satisfy the public’s obvious curiosity about what they should expect when visiting or living in St. Louis, we have performed extensive research to help answer the #1 Google search query about St. Louis:

 Is St. Louis a Safe Place to Live or Visit?

-Despite the screaming headlines crowning St. Louis the most dangerous and violent place to visit or live, based primarily on misleading crime rates and murder rates, the St. Louis metro area, meaning St. Louis City and surrounding St. Louis County combined, actually has an average, “respectable” crime rate and murder rate when compared to other U.S. cities of similar size.
-See murder rates for other U.S. cities, below.
+Despite the screaming headlines crowning St. Louis the most dangerous and violent place to visit or live in America, based in large part on skewed crime and murder rate statistics, the St. Louis metro area, meaning St. Louis City and surrounding St. Louis County combined, actually has a “respectable” crime rate and murder rate, compared with other U.S. cities comparable in population.
+See murder rates for U.S. cities, below.

-So why does “St. Louis” consistently rank in the Top-5 on virtually every list of most dangerous U.S. cities with the highest violent crime rate and murder rate?
+So why does “St. Louis” consistently rank in the nation’s Top-5 on virtually every list of most dangerous U.S. cities with one of the highest violent crime rates and murder rates?

 Good question.
-When these types of crime rates are reported in news articles or quality-of-life studies and surveys, or real estate and travel blogs, the crime and murder rates quoted are attributed by the writer to “St. Louis” in general, but the crime rates and statistics they use are almost always for St. Louis City alone and not St. Louis County.
-So the perception is that the entire St. Louis area has an alarmingly high crime rate.
-But in actuality, St. Louis County’s crime rate is much lower than St. Louis City’s crime rate.
-And if combined, as it is done in other cities, the crime rates quoted by these studies and articles would actually be much lower overall.
+When these types of crime rates are reported in news articles or quality-of-life studies and surveys, or plastered on real estate and travel blogs, the crime and murder rates quoted are attributed to “St. Louis” as a whole, but the crime rates and statistics quoted are virtually always for St. Louis City alone and not St. Louis County.

 Year-over-year comparison of the number of murders, assaults and motor vehicle thefts in the City of St. Louis between 2019 and 2022.